PhilLockett/Enigma3/README.md

 The choice box allows standard pre-configured reflectors to be selected.

 Alternatively, the toggle allows for a reconfigurable reflector to be used.
-Twelve loop-back wired pairs must be defined using the text boxes.
-When all Twelve pairs are defined using each letter only once, the reflector is considered valid.
+Twelve loop-back wired pairs must be defined using the pair-select pop-up window after clicking the 'Edit' buttton.
 The thirteenth pair is assumed from the two remaining unused letters.

 ### Rotor Set-Up
 By default, Enigma3 functions as a 3 Rotor machine, allowing the Left, Middle and Right Rotors to be defined.
 The 'Fourth Rotor' toggle, when selected, brings in the Fourth Rotor.

 Some machines use letters on the Rotors, whereas some use numbers.
 The 'Use Numbers' toggle switches between these characters on the 'Ring Settings' and Rotor 'Offsets' spinners for convenience.

-To see all the individual translation steps displayed on the command line select the 'Show Steps' toggle.

 #### Rotor Selection
 These choice boxes allow different Rotors to be selected for each of the